FocusCookie/budgets/README.md

 # budgets
-An multi user money budgeting app.
+The Backend Application of An multi user money budgeting app.